The Sequence Manipulation Suite:

 • Filter Protein - removes non-protein characters from text.
 Use this program when you wish to remove digits and blank spaces from a sequence to make it suitable for other applications.

-• GenBank to FASTA - accepts a GenBank file as input and returns the entire DNA sequence in FASTA format.
+• GenBank to FASTA - accepts one or more GenBank files as input and returns the entire DNA sequence from each in FASTA format.
 Use this program when you wish to quickly remove all of the non-DNA sequence information from a GenBank file.

-• GenBank Feature Extractor - accepts a GenBank file as input and reads the sequence feature information described in the feature table, according to the rules outlined in the GenBank release notes.
+• GenBank Feature Extractor - accepts one or more GenBank files as input and reads the sequence feature information described in the feature tables, according to the rules outlined in the GenBank release notes.
 The program extracts or highlights the relevant sequence segments and returns each sequence feature in FASTA format.
 GenBank Feature Extractor is particularly helpful when you wish to derive the sequence of a cDNA from a genomic sequence that contains many introns.

-• GenBank Trans Extractor - accepts a GenBank file as input and returns each of the protein translations described in the file in FASTA format.
+• GenBank Trans Extractor - accepts one or more GenBank files as input and returns each of the protein translations described in the files in FASTA format.
 GenBank Trans Extractor should be used when you are more interested in the predicted protein translations of a DNA sequence than the DNA sequence itself.

 • One to Three - converts single letter translations to three letter translations.

-• Range Extractor DNA - accepts a DNA sequence along with a set of positions or ranges.
+• Range Extractor DNA - accepts one or more DNA sequences along with a set of positions or ranges.
 The bases corresponding to the positions or ranges are returned, either as a single new sequence, a set of FASTA records, uppercase text, or lowercase text.
 Use Range Extractor DNA to obtain subsequences using position information.

-• Range Extractor Protein - accepts a protein sequence along with a set of positions or ranges.
+• Range Extractor Protein - accepts one or more protein sequences along with a set of positions or ranges.
 The residues corresponding to the positions or ranges are returned, either as a single new sequence, a set of FASTA records, uppercase text, or lowercase text.
 Use Range Extractor Protein to obtain subsequences using position information.

 • Reverse Complement - converts a DNA sequence into its reverse, complement, or reverse-complement counterpart.
 The entire IUPAC DNA alphabet is supported, and the case of each input sequence character is maintained.
 You may want to work with the reverse-complement of a sequence if it contains an ORF on the reverse strand.